spooknik/SkyrimSE-Linux-Modding/README.md

 ### Base Install
 0. Make sure you have [all requirements](https://github.com/ValveSoftware/Proton/wiki/Requirements) fulfilled to use Proton via Steam Play.
 Proton requires the latest software.
 1. Enable Steam Play via Steam.
-I am using `4.2-3` for this guide.
+I am using `4.2-3` but `3.16` also works.
 2. Download Skyrim SE
 3. Check the game runs.
 4. Download and run [FAudio Builds](https://github.com/Kron4ek/FAudio-Builds) from terminal.
 The command will be something like: `WINEPREFIX="/home/[USER]/.steam/steam/steamapps/compatdata/489830" ./wine_setup_faudio.sh` NOTE: In most cases this is required to hear NPC voices in game.
 If you don't have this problem don't install it.